Set up Google reCAPTCHA

 - reCAPTCHA v3 (invisible) — runs entirely in the background with no visible widget.
 Google monitors how the user interacts with the page and assigns a score from 0.0 (likely bot) to 1.0 (likely human).
 Your form is protected without the user doing anything at all.

-Both versions are free to use and supported on all Pro plans.
+Both versions are supported on all Pro plans.

 Step 1: Get your keys from Google

-- Select reCAPTCHA v2 and then "I'm not a robot" Checkbox if you want the visible checkbox.
+- Select Checkbox (v2) if you want the visible "I'm not a robot" checkbox.

-- Select reCAPTCHA v3 if you want invisible, score-based verification.
+- Select Score-based (v3) if you want invisible, score-based verification.

 - Under Domains, add: